../vm-guest-os-debian

 # [example] > /dev/loop0

-Create an ext4 file system in the first partition that was just created.
+Create an ext4 file system on the first partition that was just created.

 sudo mkfs.ext4 "${GUEST_LOOP_DEV}p1"